wang-qinling/wang-qinling/README.md

 Hi, I am Qinling Wang.
 I am a student in mathematics.
+My research interest lies in mathematical finance and machine learning.

-I am interested in mathematical finance, probability theory and machine learning.
+Besdides, I am interested in ice-skating, chess, hiking and many different kinds of mathematics and computer science.

 <!---
 wang-qinling/wang-qinling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.